The information on this page is for applicants.

 Part-time tuition fees would be pro-rated accordingly to the number of credits you are studying.

 You will not have to pay these fees upfront.
 Eligible UK Home students can apply for a tuition fee loan to cover the cost of their tuition fees from the government which you repay gradually through monthly repayments.

-UK students on full-time courses can apply for a package of maintenance funding from the government to help with general living costs and additional funding if you have children and/or a disability.
-Part-time students from England and Wales can apply for a part time maintenance loan.
+As a UK student on a full-time course, you can apply for a package of maintenance funding from the government to help with general living costs, and additional funding if you have children and/or a disability.
+Part-time students from England and Wales can apply for a part-time maintenance loan.